 Campus Oversight and Operational Review

 Auxiliary must operate in conformity with CSU and Campus policies and under the oversight of the Campus.
 As stated in California Cal.
 Educ.
 Code §§ 89756 and 89900, the Campus President is primarily responsible for administrative compliance and fiscal oversight of Auxiliary.
 The Campus President has been delegated authority by the CSU Board of Trustees (Standing Orders §VI) to carry out all necessary functions for the operation of the Campus.
-The operations and activities of Auxiliary under this agreement shall be integrated with Campus operations and policies and shall be overseen by the campus Chief Financial Officer (CFO) or designee so as to assure compliance with objectives stated in 5 CCR § 42401.
+The operations and activities of Auxiliary under this agreement shall be integrated with Campus operations and policies and shall be overseen by the university Chief Financial Officer (CFO) or designee so as to assure compliance with objectives stated in 5 CCR § 42401.

 The Campus shall review Auxiliary to ensure that the written operating agreement is current and that the activities of Auxiliary are in compliance with this agreement at least every five (5) years from the date the operating agreement is executed and at least every five years thereafter.
 Confirmation that this review has been conducted will consist of either an updated operating agreement, or a letter from the Campus CFO or designee to the Campus President with a copy to the Chancellor’s Office, certifying that the review has been conducted.
 As part of these periodic reviews, the Campus President should examine the need for each auxiliary and look at the efficiency of the auxiliary operation and administration.